 This is a survey course covering the sources of conflict, philosophic frameworks for understanding conflict, its effects on individuals and groups, conflict assessment tools and approaches to the systems design and conflict management in organizations.
 Students will be able to describe the historical antecedents for organizational conflicts, evaluate conflict scenarios in groups, apply assessment tools for measuring and evaluating organizational management, and design an effective organizational strategy for managing conflict.
-Prerequisite(s): MGT 510
+(Same course as MGT 561) Prerequisite(s): MGT 510